itsrcx/online-book-store/README.md

 -  other imp. stuff
-     - you can change session time fro member.forms to play with
+    - you can change session time from <code>member.forms</code> to play with
+    - fork if you want to contribute.